 From time to time, the Company may enter into a hotel management agreement that provides the hotel owner with a guarantee of a certain level of profitability based upon various metrics.
 Under such an agreement, the Company would be required to compensate such hotel owner for any profitability shortfall over the life of the management agreement up to a specified aggregate amount.
 For certain agreements, the Company may be able to recapture all or a portion of the shortfall payments in the event that future operating results exceed targets.
-The terms of such guarantees generally range from 7 to 10 years and certain agreements may provide for early termination provisions under certain circumstances.
-As of December 31, 2015, the remaining maximum potential amount of future payments that may be made under these guarantees is\$132 million with a conditional guarantee with a hotel that will become effective when all the necessary conditions are satisfied by the hotel owner.
-At the effective date, the maximum potential amount of future payments that may be made under this conditional guarantee is \$45 million with an annual cap of \$10 million.
+The original terms of the Company's existing guarantees range from 8 to 10 years.
+As of December 31, 2016, the maximum potential amount of future payments that may be made under these guarantees was \$127 million with a combined annual cap of \$31 million.
+These guarantees have a remaining life of 4 to 8 years with a weighted average life of approximately 6 years.

-In connection with such performance guarantees, as of December 31, 2015, the Company maintained a liability of \$25 million, of which \$24 million was included in other non-current liabilities and \$1 million was included in accrued expenses and other current liabilities on its Consolidated Balance Sheet.
-As ofDecember 31, 2015, the Company also had a corresponding \$35 million asset related to these guarantees, of which \$31 million was included in other non-current assets and \$4 million was included in other current assets on its Consolidated Balance Sheet.
-As of December 31, 2014, the Company maintained a liability of \$32 million, of which \$31 million was included in other non-current liabilities and \$1 million was included in accrued expenses and other current liabilities on its Consolidated Balance Sheet.
-As ofDecember 31, 2014, the Company also had a corresponding \$39 million asset related to the guarantees, of which \$35 million was included in other non-current assets and \$4 million was included in other current assets on its Consolidated Balance Sheet.
+In connection with such performance guarantees, as of December 31, 2016, the Company maintained a liability of \$24 million, of which \$17 million was included in other non-current liabilities and \$7 million was included in accrued expenses and other current liabilities on its Consolidated Balance Sheet.
+As ofDecember 31, 2016, the Company also had a corresponding \$32 million asset related to these guarantees, of which \$28 million was included in other non-current assets and \$4 million was included in other current assets on its Consolidated Balance Sheet.
+As of December 31, 2015, the Company maintained a liability of \$25 million, of which \$24 million was included in other non-current liabilities and \$1 million was included in accrued expenses and other current liabilities on its Consolidated Balance Sheet.
+As ofDecember 31, 2015, the Company also had a corresponding \$35 million asset related to the guarantees, of which \$31 million was included in other non-current assets and \$4 million was included in other current assets on its Consolidated Balance Sheet.
 Such assets are being amortized on a straight-line basis over the life of the agreements.
-The amortization expense for the assets noted above was \$4 million for the years ended December 31, 2015 and 2014.
+The amortization expense for the assets noted above was \$4 million during both 2016 and 2015.

-For guarantees subject to recapture provisions, the Company had a receivable of \$32 million as of December 31, 2015, of which \$1 million was included in other current assets and \$31 million was included in other non-current assets on its Consolidated Balance Sheet.
-As of December 31, 2014, the Company had a receivable of \$26 million which was included in other non-current assets on its Consolidated Balance Sheet.
-Such receivables were the result of payments made to date which are subject to recapture and which the Company believes will be recoverable from future operating performance.
+For guarantees subject to recapture provisions, the Company had a receivable of \$36 million as of December 31, 2016, which was included in other non-current assets on its Consolidated Balance Sheet.
+As of December 31, 2015, the Company had a receivable of \$32 million, of which \$1 million was included in other current assets and \$31 million was included in other non-current assets on its Consolidated Balance Sheet.
+Such receivables were the result of payments made to date that are subject to recapture and which the Company believes will be recoverable from future operating performance.